 The County shall actively enforce the terms of the program and ensuing contracts and shall take any action legally available to enforce state law, these Rules, other County policies or the terms in the Williamson Act contract.
 Any conveyance, contract or authorization (whether oral or written) by the landowners or his or her successor in interest that would permit use of the property contrary to state law, these rules, other County policies or the terms of the Williamson Act contract shall be enforced by the County by the following non-exclusive remedies:

-The County may non-renew the contract in accordance with the Government Code.
+The County may non-renew the contract in accordance with Government Code Section 51245.

-The County may seek a breach of contract in accordance with the Government Code.
+The County may seek a breach of contract in accordance with Government Code Section 51250.

-The County may file an action in Superior Court of the County for the purpose of compelling compliance or restraining breach thereof.
+The County may file an action in Superior Court of the County for the purpose of compelling compliance or restraining breach thereof in accordance with Government Code Section 51251.

 Modification of Williamson Act Contracted Lands

 Any application for a land division or boundary line adjustment of a parcel or parcels subject to a Williamson Act contract, that propose to change the boundaries of the land subject to the contract, shall be accompanied by an application to rescind / reenter the Williamson Act contract to reflect the proposed parcel boundaries.
 For the purposes of determining application fees, this shall be considered an Agricultural Preserve Amendment pursuant to the Planning Department’s fee schedule.
 Whenever land in the Agricultural Preserve is to be divided or modified, no parcel may be created which would not qualify for an agricultural preserve unless qualifying under Government Code Section 51230.1.